What is Scar Therapy?

 Scar massage is considered an effective way to decrease the build-up of scar tissue and adhesions below the superficial layers of skin and help make scars appear less noticeable.
 Pain and discomfort are not always felt at the source of the problem.
 Scar massage is a holistic approach combining understanding of any discomfort or pain, with assessing movement and mobility across the body as well as directly around the scar.
 Scar Massage is often considered to be most effective on immature scar tissue (less than two years old) however may still help with older scars depending on how the scar was achieved.

 Patients often seek help due to problems that are not resolving after they have a scar or trauma to the body.
 This can include pain and sensory issues such as numbness, hypersensitivity, limited or poor range of movement.
-As a therapist, Nicole is trained at working with the body to improve functional issues after a surgery or injury leaves scar tissue, fibrosis, and damage.
+Your Freedom Scar therapist, Nicole Burns, is trained to work with the body to improve functional issues due to scars, fibrosis or damage following surgery or injury.